ArthurCoelho15/ArthurCoelho15/README.md

 - PPE´s Intern at Benteler Group
     - Focus on Laser Cut.

-- Pós-Júnior at Poli Júnior Engenharia
+- Pos-Junior at Poli Júnior Engenharia
     - Former analyst in the automation and strategy sector.

 <center><p>